-Figure 4-43 System → RESET
+Figure 4-46 System → RESET

-Factory Rest will restore factory defaults and all users' customized settings will be lost.
+Factory Reset will restore factory defaults and all users' customized settings will be lost.
+It is advised to back up your configuration before performing a Factory Reset.
+See Figure 4-43 for configuration backup and restore.